Austrian Scythe Guide • • • Product List • • • Price List • • • How To Order • • • Order Form

 East Anglia: Richard Brown http://wildseed.co.uk/products/category/scythes

 Maintaining and using a scythe requires some skill.
-All scythes are supplied with detailed instructions, and if you buy a scythe direct from the store, by appointment, I can often give you some basic tuition.
+All scythes are supplied with detailed instructions, and if you buy a scythe direct from the store, by appointment, I can give you some quick tips.
 Novices wanting to cut substantial areas of grass are advised to attend a course.
 I run about four courses for beginners every year; please click on Beginners' Courses to see when the next courses will be held.
 The regional distributors listed above also provide tuition and scythe equipment.
 They can also be contacted through http://scytheassociation.org/courses/

 There are some excellent videos available on YouTube, placed there by the Vido family (http://www.youtube.com/user/kaivido), Neil Dudman (http://www.youtube.com/user/ndudman8) and Botan Anderson of Mystic Prairie (http://www.youtube.com/user/Scythesman8).
 Many thanks to them for this service.